The Reckless Moment

-The Reckless Moment is a 1949 American film noir melodrama directed by Max Ophüls, produced by Walter Wanger, and released by Columbia Pictures with Burnett Guffey as cinematographer.
+The Reckless Moment is a 1949 American noir melodrama film directed by Max Ophüls, produced by Walter Wanger, and released by Columbia Pictures with Burnett Guffey as cinematographer.
 It starred James Mason and Joan Bennett.
 The film is based on The Blank Wall (1947), a novel written by Elisabeth Sanxay Holding.
 The 2001 film The Deep End is a remake based on the same source material.

 Plot

 While her husband is away on business, Lucia Harper leaves her home in Balboa Island and drives to Los Angeles to confront Darby, a low-life L.A. criminal, and demands he stop seeing her 17-year-old daughter, Bea.
 He agrees, but with the caveat that Lucia pay him.
 She responds by telling him he has simplified the situation, that when she tells Bea "how deeply you feel about her" the girl will be glad to break off with him.

 When Lucia returns home she is confronted by Bea - Darby had telephoned to tell her of her mother's visit.
 She refuses to believe Darby would mention money in the manner her mother suggests happened.

 Lucia forbids her daughter to see Darby again but, that evening, Bea sneaks out to the family's boathouse to meet him.
 She assures him she does not accept her mother's version of things, but he indicates he could do with some money and that it does not mean the two could not continue to be together.
 Bea is repulsed by this and, during an ensuing struggle, she hits him and he goes down to his knees.
 Unknown to her, he shakily tries to follow her but accidentally falls and subsequently dies.

 Having discovered Bea missing, Lucia searches for her.
 When she comes upon the distraught girl, who has just come indoors after her ordeal and reveals it to her mother, Lucia goes to the boathouse; there is nothing amiss and she does not see Darby.
 The next morning, however, she finds him lying dead by a jetty.
 She uses a motorboat and disposes of the body in a swamp; it is found, and a murder investigation begins.

 Another L.A. criminal, handsome and smooth-talking Donnelly, the partner of Nagel, a brutal loan shark, shows up in possession of letters Bea had written Darby.
-Nagel had fronted the now-deceased man money and has been holding the writings as collateral.
+Nagel had loaned the now-deceased man money and has been holding the writings as collateral.
 Lucia must now come up with $5,000 to keep Bea's relationship from becoming known.